Introduction

 v16.
 Jesus speaks again.
 He announces that the revelation to John through the angel, and thus to "you" (the church), is a direct revelation from himself; it is his word.
 This revelation comes from the anointed one of God: i] the root of Jesse, of the Davidic line, the Davidic King; ii] the "star" of Jacob, Num.24:17.

 v20.
 Jesus again gives witness and affirms that he is coming soon.
 The response to this truth is "Amen" - we agree and affirm this truth.
 This response is then followed by a prayer - Maranatha, which is Aramaic for "Come, O Lord", 1Cor.16:22.
-Our burning desire should be for the return of Christ and thus, our union with him.
+Our burning desire should be for the coming of Christ and thus, our union with him.

 Discussion